credativ/plutono/docs/sources/enterprise/saml.md

 assertion_attribute_org = Org
 role_values_editor = editor, developer
 role_values_admin = admin, operator
-role_values_grafana_admin = superadmin
+role_values_plutono_admin = superadmin
 org_mapping = Engineering:2, Sales:3
 allowed_organizations = Engineering, Sales
 ```

 ## Set up SAML with Okta

-This guide will follow you through the steps of configuring SAML authentication in Grafana with [Okta](https://okta.com/).
+This guide will follow you through the steps of configuring SAML authentication in Plutono with [Okta](https://okta.com/).
 You need to be an admin in your Okta organization to access Admin Console and create SAML integration.
-You also need permissions to edit Grafana config file and restart Grafana server.
+You also need permissions to edit Plutono config file and restart Plutono server.

 ### Configure the SAML integration in Okta